 Innovative scholars and ministry leaders transform lives.

 Since 1964 the Episcopal Church Foundation (ECF) has provided support to emerging scholars and ministry leaders throughout the Episcopal Church.
 In additional to financial support, ECF helps these individuals to share their knowledge, experience, and best practices with the wider Church in practical ways.

 Open to both lay and ordained Episcopalians, ECF builds a relationship with Fellows not only when they are receiving financial support, but over the long haul, so that our community of Fellows may serve as a gift and resource to the Church in serving God’s mission.

 Applying for an ECF Fellowship: Academic & Ministry Tracks

 Applicants to the Fellowship Partners Program must choose to apply to either the academic or ministry track of the ECF Fellowship Partners Program.
-The 2014 application process is now open.
-The application deadline is March 14, 2014.
+The 2014 application process has closed.
+The 2014 Fellows will be announced on May 30, 2014.
 Typically, ECF has awarded three to four Fellowships per year.
 Awards range up to $15,000 and Fellows may apply to renew grants for up to three years (renewal grants are capped at $10,000).
 The application process is open to both lay and ordained Episcopalians.
 Click here to review Frequently Asked Questions.

 Academic Track: Applicants will provide a synopsis of the proposed course of study, express a commitment to forming the next generation of scholars and ministry leaders, demonstrate the need for this particular study, and propose a methodology for sharing the knowledge, experience, or best practices gained in this study.
 Continue reading…